lilianngweta/aligners/README.md

 - Clean data for inspector and aligner training by running the ```clean-data-for-inspector-and-aligner-training.ipynb``` notebook to filter out bad samples.

-# 2. Training inspectors and aligners
+# 2. Train inspectors and aligners
 ## Instructions

 After generating synthetic data in step 1, train inspectors and aligners as follows: